marrink-lab/martini-workshop/04_polymers_and_DNA/tutorial.md

 ## Confined polymers

 To conclude, we will generate ssDNA enclosed inside the model cell envelope we generated in tutorial III.
-For convenience, we choose to generate a polyT strand os ssDNA.
+For convenience, we choose to generate a polyT strand of ssDNA.

-The

 ```{execute}
 polyply gen_params -lib martini2 -o ssDNA.itp -name ssDNA -seq DT5:1 DT:1000 DT3:1
 ```

-For this long piece of ssDNA reduce the
+We will pack a long piece of ssDNA inside a spherical confinement, mimicking the lipid vesicle.
+To generate the starting structure, a topology file is needed.

+Create a topology file named `topol.top` and copy the following contents into it.

 ```text
 #include "martini_v2.1-dna.itp"
 #include "martini_v2.0_ions.itp"